TwizzyDizzy/nagios-plugins/README.md

 Nagios plugins written OR modified by me (credit is payed where credit is due).

-Please feel free to fork, contribute, file issues or buy me some flowers.
+Please feel free to fork, contribute, file issues, buy me some flowers or just spread some love to the people around you.

-* Bitcoin: 161DUoRPtDQ896i8M2DRP4gnvNLUfaFLsc
-* Namecoin: MzbU4nMuFR8gEpP3zfQs89y8MXKCo1moh3

 Cheers, Thomas